sakibkbhuiyan/mlb-attendance-dashboard/README.md

 This R Shiny Dashboard shows Major League Baseball ballpark attendance trends and favorite teams for each state.

+The dashboard is hosted by shinyapps.io and can be accessed here:  https://sakibbhuiyan.shinyapps.io/Shiny_MLB_Attendance/

 Data for this dashboard was sourced online from ESPN and Vivid Seats.